MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 **Considerations for large meetings, webinars, and live events** - When hosting large meetings, consider the following:

-- For large events where you anticipate more than 1,000 participants, consider using Teams Live Events and take advantage of of broadast capabilities.
+- For large events where you anticipate more than 1,000 participants, consider using Teams live events and take advantage of broadcast capabilities.

 - For the best experience in large meetings, webinars, and live events, Microsoft recommends using the latest version of the Teams desktop client or Teams mobile clients.